bukarinevg/servers-monitoring/README.md

 ## Features
 - MVC architecture
-- implemented PHP8 features as attributes, enums, types definition, etc.
+- implemented PHP8 features as attributes, enums, types definition, etc.:
+    - Attributes: for validation request data and filtering methods of api requests
+    - Enums: for defining the constants and dictionaries data
+- Implemented PSR-4 autoloading
 - Handling api methods
 - Handling errors according to the HTTP status codes and not appropiate requests
 - API response in JSON format with required status codes and location headers for post requests